Ramadan (pronounced "rom-a-don") is the holiest period in the Islamic year.

-It commemorates the month in the year 610 CE when revelations began from
+It commemorates the ninth lunar month in the year 610 CE when Muslims believe that revelations began from

-God, via the angel Gabriel, to the Prophet Muhammad.
+God, via the angel Gabriel, to the Prophet Muhammad in a cave.
 These revelations

 first light of dawn until sunset.
-1 Muslims may opt-out of observing
+1 This is the fourth of

 "O ye who believe!
 Fasting is prescribed to you as it was prescribed